zkrising/Tachi/docs/docs/codebase/setup/config.md

 - Default: 10

 How many score imports one worker should be allowed to work on at a time.
 This improves parallelisation of score imports.

-### USC_QUEUE_SIZE

-- Type: Integer
-- Default: 3

-How many unique players have to have a score on a chart for it to be de-orphaned.

-!!! warning
-	The lowest legal value for this field is 2.

 ### BEATORAJA_QUEUE_SIZE